bibliography

 Executive summary: US Surgeon General, 1982-89

-C. Everett Koop -- or "Chick", as friends call him -- is a Brooklyn-born bearded pediatrician and former professor.
+C. Everett Koop -- or "Chick", as friends called him -- was a Brooklyn-born bearded pediatrician and former professor.
 He was Surgeon-in-Chief of Children's Hospital of Philadelphia from 1948 until 1981, when he was appointed U.S. Surgeon General by President Ronald Reagan.
-Koop's nomination was considered controversial, because most of his political positions were even farther right than Reagan's.
+Koop's nomination was controversial, because most of his political positions were even farther right than Reagan's.
 Koop promised to put his politics aside, however, and to a large extent he actually did.

 By far the biggest health crisis during the Reagan administration was AIDS, an epidemic which was first detected at about the time Koop became Surgeon General.
 Koop could be faulted for being slow on the uptake, as several years passed and thousands were dead before his office compiled its first official report.
 On the other hand, Koop was new to the Washington bureaucracy, and AIDS was mostly infecting gay men and minorities -- not exactly the natural constituency of the conservative Reagan administration.
 For many months, Koop seemed to be the only high-level official in Washington willing to mention AIDS at all.